Landings at Cape Torokina: Battle

 The three transport divisions began forming at different locations throughout late October: Transdiv "A" at Espiritu Santo, Transdiv "B" at Guadalcanal and Transdiv "C" at Efate.
-Troops were embarked at each location between 28 and 30 October and, in an effort to hide their intentions, different approach routes were taken by each division.
-On the morning of 31 October, the three divisions rendezvoused at sea and began their approach to Bougainville from southwest of the Solomons.
+Troops were embarked at each location between 28 and 30 October, and in an effort to hide their intentions different approach routes were taken by each division.
+On the morning of 31 October the three divisions rendezvoused at sea and began their approach to Bougainville from southwest of the Solomons.
 To confuse Japanese reconnaissance aircraft, the convoy conducted a feint towards the Shortland Islands until night fell.
 Pre-war charts of Bougainville proved to be quite inaccurate, and although aerial reconnaissance and information gathered from submarine patrols had been used to update these, they remained imperfect, particularly with respect to longitude.
-The charts were also missing details of underwater obstructions and, as a result, the escorting minesweepers hit several uncharted shoals during the approach.
-One of the APAs, American Legion also later ran aground on an uncharted shoal.
+The charts were also missing details of underwater obstructions and, as a result, the escorting minesweepers hit several uncharted shoals during the approach, while the APA American Legion later ran aground on an uncharted shoal.

-After the transports arrived at the transport area off Empress August Bay, at 07:10 hours on 1 November, the first wave disembarked and went ashore aboard a large number of LCVPs.
+After the transports arrived at the transport area off Empress August Bay at 07:10 on 1 November, the first wave disembarked and went ashore aboard a large number of LCVPs.
 The landing was at 12 pre-designated beaches along an 8,000 yd front northwest of and including Cape Torokina and Puruata Island, extending as far as Koromokina Lagoon.
 As the Marines came ashore, a force of 31 US Marine aircraft, staging out of Munda, attacked Japanese positions on the landing beaches.
-Meanwhile, overhead a force of 40 USAAF and RNZAF fighters provided cover, while bombers attacked the Japanese airfields at Kahili and Kara, nearby.
-Heavy, but ultimately ineffective naval gunfire was also brought down ahead of the assault.
-The 9th Marines assaulted the northwestern beaches while the 3rd Marines took the southeastern beaches and the cape itself.
+Meanwhile, overhead a force of 40 USAAF and RNZAF fighters provided cover, while bombers attacked the Japanese airfields at Kahili and Kara.
+Heavy but ultimately ineffective naval gunfire was also brought down ahead of the assault.
+The 9th Marines assaulted the northwestern beaches while the 3rd Marines took the southeastern beaches and the cape.
 The 3rd Marine Raider Battalion, under Lieutenant Colonel Fred D. Beans, captured Puruata Island, about 1,000 yd northwest of the cape, against a well entrenched Japanese force.
 After being ejected from their pillboxes and trenches, the survivors escaped into the interior of the island.
 Mopping up operations began on 2 November.